-Professor Caroline Springer leads a multidisciplinary team called Gene and Oncogene Targeting within the Division of Cancer Therapeutics at The Institute of Cancer Research (ICR).
-Her work focuses on the discovery of a wide range of novel therapeutics.
+Professor Caroline Springer led a multidisciplinary team called Gene and Oncogene Targeting within the Division of Cancer Therapeutics at The Institute of Cancer Research (ICR).
+Her work focused on the discovery of a wide range of novel therapeutics.

 After completing her PhD in biological chemistry at University College London, Professor Springer began work at the ICR on the novel ADEPT (antibody-directed enzyme prodrug therapy) treatment designed to target tumours selectively.
 The target tumour was colorectal carcinoma and this work led to four ADEPT clinical trials at Charing Cross, Royal Free and University College London Hospitals in London.
 Caroline also developed gene-directed enzyme prodrug therapy (GDEPT), a suicide gene therapy treatment that can be used in a wide range of cancer types.
 This work is now coming to fruition clinically with Professor Kevin Harrington in head and neck cancer.